adseib/til/sql/except.md

 Where Year[DateSold] = Year(Current_Date)-1
 Group By [Items]
 ```
-This way I get the total quantity sold for all years, but only items that where not sold last year.
+This way I get the total quantity sold for all years, but only items that were not sold last year.
+(Seems like an arbitrary example but in my head it illustrates the power of using exception instead of filtering with subqueries)